jeffbarnette/SEA_Advocate_Matcher/DISCUSSION.md

 9. Created a new branch and PR to address the database integration issues.
 Added missing migrations, fixed seed data issues and verified database connection.

 10. Created a new branch and PR to address the React antipatterns found.
 Addressed inline styles and poor compoment structure.
 I have renamed the original files with a **-old.tsx** so they are there for historical purposes and comparison.

+11. Created a new branch and PR to address outstanding issues for local env linting and testing.
+Added tests.
+Added API documentation.

+12. Created a new branch and PR to enhance the UI and visual experience of the app.
+This was a bonus just because I felt the UI needed a little love. ❤️